Veronica Mars (film): Plot

 Veronica uses Vinnie's footage to prove Gia lured Logan to Carrie's the night of her murder, suggesting that she and Luke killed Carrie, framing Logan.
 Lamb ignores her evidence and refuses to follow up, but unbeknownst to him Veronica records the conversation.
 Having stayed in Neptune longer than planned, Veronica calls Piz in New York to explain that she cannot return yet, and he breaks it off.
 Truman-Mann rescinds their job offer, resulting in an argument between Keith and Veronica.

-Keith meets with Deputy Sacks about Weevil's case, but they are attacked by someone in a truck who slams into Sacks' car, killing him and leaving Keith in critical condition.
+Keith meets with Deputy Sacks about Weevil's case, but they are attacked by someone in a truck who slams into Sacks's car, killing him and leaving Keith in critical condition.
 Veronica and Logan sleep together, establishing a relationship.
 She sends bugged flowers to Gia's and calls her with recordings of Carrie's voice, hoping to scare her into confessing to being behind her death.
 Gia panics and calls Cobb, revealing his involvement.
 Veronica goes to Gia's apartment to confront her, where Gia reveals that Cobb is the mastermind of Carrie's death and framing Logan: Susan overdosed, and he took photos of a panicked Carrie, Gia, and Luke dumping Susan's body and has been blackmailing them.

 Veronica's bug broadcasts this via a radio frequency which she believed to be unused but is actually that of a local radio station.
 Cobb hears their conversation over the radio from his apartment in the building opposite, then shoots and kills Gia through the window before coming after Veronica.
 She calls the police and lures Cobb to the basement, beating him unconscious.

 Logan returns to active duty in the Navy but promises to come back to Veronica.
 Cobb's photo and the secret recording of Lamb refusing to investigate Veronica's claims leak online, forcing Lamb to arrest Cobb, with calls to oust Lamb from office.
 Keith and Weevil recover from their injuries, but Weevil returns to the criminal lifestyle.
 Veronica takes over her father's private investigator business with Mac as her assistant, resolved to help fight Neptune's corruption.